israr-shaikh/react-native-responsive-screen-font/examples/responsive-screen-styled-components/README.md

-This is an example repository that contains a sample setup of react-native-responsive-screens-fonts package with use of styled components.
+This is an example repository that contains a sample setup of react-native-responsive-screen-font package with use of styled components.

 # Usage